Private power poles and lines - are your responsibility

 An underground cable is far safer, not subject to storm damage and needs less maintenance than an overhead line.

-Should your choose to continue with overhead power lines, you must use new galvanised steel or CCA treated timber poles and insulated wires only.
+Should your choose to continue with overhead power lines, you must use new galvanised steel, fibre reinforced cement or CCA treated timber poles and insulated wires only.

 Further information about replacement and renewal options are provided in the following publications.
 Also, ask your electrical contractor for advice.